HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 A [`<meta name="viewport">`](https://developer.mozilla.org/en-US/docs/Web/HTML/Viewport_meta_tag) optimizes for mobile screen sizes and can [reduce delays to user input](https://developer.chrome.com/docs/lighthouse/pwa/viewport/).

-Usage of the [Viewport meta tag](https://dequeuniversity.com/rules/axe/4.9/meta-viewport) continued to increase in 2024 with 92% of desktop pages and 94% of mobile pages passing the Lighthouse check for a ‘viewport tag’ with `width` or `initial-scale` set.
-This was up by 1% from 2022’s adoption rates when 91% of mobile pages used the tag.
+Usage of the [Viewport meta tag](https://dequeuniversity.com/rules/axe/4.9/meta-viewport) continued to increase in 2024 with 92% of desktop pages and 94% of mobile pages passing the Lighthouse check for a 'viewport tag' with `width` or `initial-scale` set.
+This was up by 1% from 2022's adoption rates when 91% of mobile pages used the tag.

 {{ figure_markup(
   image="viewport-meta-tag.png",